gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 In this lab, we successfully connected our bot to our LUIS application, and configured  our *RootDialog* with handlers for specific **intents**.
 We also learned how to parse **entity** values from the provided *LuisResult*.
 Finally, we learned how to persist and retrieve state for our bot application.

 ## Next Steps
 At this point in the labs we were able to configure our *RootDialog* to handle multiple user intents, but we're yet to do anything useful with the provided information.
-In the next lab, we'll learn how to structure conversational flow with multiple dialogs and respond to users with rich visualizations using **card** views and **suggestions**.
+In subsequent labs, we'll create a more sophisticated conversational flow with multiple dialogs.
+However, before doing so, I thought it would be a good idea to review some of the basic .NET Bot Builder concepts.
+In [Lab 4]() we'll focus on learning these concepts before moving back to Visual Studio to enhance our bot!